Lucina101/SDS_Final_project/README.md

 # 2. Second Master Node Setup
-Make sure the second master is joining the same subnet.
+Make sure the second master is joining the same subnet and have curl installed.

 Then, you can do the same as the first master in step 1.4